 The Federal Direct PLUS Loan Application will be available for the 2023-24 Academic Year after April 1, 2023.
 To apply for a Federal Direct PLUS loan, visit this site after that date.

 Alternative loans may be available to students who are not eligible for federal financial aid or who may need additional funds to meet educational expenses.
 The student’s eligibility is determined by the lender and is based upon credit worthiness.
 The maximum amount that a student may receive for an alternative loan is the cost of attendance less the expected financial aid.

 Alternative loans are not for everyone.
-They are expensive and should only be borrowed when all other resources (such as Federal Direct loans, Federal Direct PLUS loans or the Tuition Pay monthly payment plan) have been exhausted.
+They can be expensive and should only be borrowed when all other resources (such as Federal Direct loans, Federal Direct PLUS loans or the Tuition Pay monthly payment plan) have been exhausted.

 Because alternative loans are not guaranteed by the federal government, they must be insured privately.
 This cost is passed on to the borrower in the form of higher fees and interest rates.
-In addition, the lender will look at your credit history as well as other factors to determine if they will lend to you.
-Most alternative loan lenders require a student to have a credit worthy co-signer for the loan.
-The co-signer is responsible for the repayment of your loan if you go into default, become disabled or become deceased.
+In addition, the lender will review credit history and other factors to determine if they will approve the loan.
+Most alternative loan lenders require a student to have a creditworthy cosigner for the loan.
+The cosigner is responsible for the repayment of the loan if the student goes into default, becomes disabled or dies.